maiconmoretto/ekki-API-RESTful/README.md

-# projeto-ekki-API-RESTful
+# ekki-API-RESTful

-API do projeto Ekki em java.
+API of the Ekki project in java.

-Versão do spring boot:
+Spring boot version:
 Spring Tool Suite 4

 Version: 4.1.1.RELEASE

-Utilizado PostMan para testar as apis
+Used PostMan to test apis